-The Company entered into a lease that requires a letter of credit supported by \$0.6 million deposit held by the Company's bank for the duration of the lease and a credit card arrangement that requires a security deposit of \$0.2 million.
-The Company includes the restricted cash balance in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts shown on the Company's condensed consolidated statements of cash flows.
+The Company entered into a credit card arrangement that requires a security deposit of \$0.2 million.
+The restricted cash of \$0.6 million previously held for a letter of credit in connection with a lease was released following the termination of the lease, in April 2021, and the \$0.6 million reclassified to cash and cash equivalents.
+The Company includes the remaining restricted cash balance of \$0.2 million in cash and cash equivalents when reconciling beginning-of-period and end-of-period total amounts shown on the Company's condensed consolidated statements of cash flows.